oracle/python-oracledb/doc/src/user_guide/aq.rst

       - Transactional Event Queues
     * - RAW
       - Supported
-      - Supported for single and array message enqueuing and dequeuing when using Oracle Client 19c (or later) and connected to Oracle Database 19c (or later).
+      - Supported for single and array message enqueuing and dequeuing when using Oracle Database 19c (or later).
+In python-oracledb Thick mode, Oracle Client libraries 19c (or later) are needed.
     * - Named Oracle Objects
       - Supported
-      - Supported for single and array message enqueuing and dequeuing when using Oracle Client 19c (or later) and connected to Oracle Database 19c (or later).
+      - Supported for single and array message enqueuing and dequeuing when using Oracle Database 19c (or later).
+In python-oracledb Thick mode, Oracle Client libraries 19c (or later) are needed.
     * - JSON
       - Supported when using Oracle Database 21c (or later).
 In python-oracle Thick mode, Oracle Client libraries 21c (or later) are also needed.

         Buffered messaging using the :data:`~oracledb.MSG_BUFFERED` delivery mode is not supported for JSON payloads.
-      - Supported for single message enqueuing and dequeuing when using Oracle Client libraries 21c (or later) and Oracle Database 21c (or later).
+      - Supported for single and array message enqueuing and dequeuing when using Oracle Database 21c (or later).
+In python-oracledb Thick mode, Oracle Client libraries 21c (or later) are needed.

-        Array enqueuing and dequeuing is not supported for JSON payloads.

         Buffered messaging using the :data:`~oracledb.MSG_BUFFERED` delivery mode is not supported for JSON payloads.
     * - JMS